I’ve recently been asked to answer questions about my life. Here are some of them with my responses.

 There are so many, all musical.
 Fauré Dolly; Bach 6 part Aus tiefer (BWV 686) – is there anything so profound?
 I play it over and over again and find something new each time; the opening of Handel Dettingen Te Deum—when the choir enters it’s like a rocket launch, at least under Simon Preston’s baton; Bartok Concerto for Orchestra, Dvorak Slavonic Dances.
 Russian church music.
 I could go on.

-Max Bull, anatomist in Cambridge, Rex Coupland, anatomist in Nottingham, Andrew Seivewright, Carlisle organ teacher.
+Max Bull, anatomist in Cambridge, Andrew Seivewright, Carlisle organ teacher.
 And most of all my beloveds: Susan and the three people who have taught me most about myself, Victoria, Hugh and Edward.

 What do you pray for most?